9 moments that resonated at the 2022 Beijing Winter Olympics

 The International Olympic Committee could take credit with its oft-repeated stance of political neutrality — saying the Games are all about bringing the world together.

-In reality, athletes undoubtedly felt the chill created by Chinese organizers who threatened punishment of anyone who criticized.
+In reality, athletes undoubtedly felt the chill created by Chinese organizers who threatened to punish anyone who criticized.
 National Olympic committees warned their athletes about the risk of speaking out.

 Other than a Ukrainian skeleton racer holding up a sign reading "No War in Ukraine," the Olympics were quiet.